 It is important to be conscious of where we are and who is in front of the camera as this level of connection brings your photographs to life!

-Today we will learn about the rooms and items around us, some handy tips for working with children,
+Today we will learn about the rooms and items around us, some handy tips for working with mamas and children,

 and we have a fun task this week to practice your new learned skills.

 We are going to chat about the setting of your photographs.
 The 'setting' for most people will be their home and all the rooms overflowing with warm memories and bursting with life.
 Now anyone that has children, especially toddlers, will understand the whirlwind of life.
 Some days (ahem most days) feel chaotic, a beautiful beautiful chaos!
 I'm a strong believer in capturing real, raw, authentic memories.
 So embrace that chaos!
 And the mess ;)

 If you are creating a moment, and you have time up your sleeve, it can be handy to spend a moment clearing that mess so in your photographs the scene is uncluttered and the focus is on your people, no distractions.
 So move the brightly coloured waterbottle, clear the laundry pile off the bed, tidy up the kitchen bench.

 But sometimes, we don't have the luxury of time, and we want to capture a moment unfolding before our eyes.
 If you want that uncluttered photo, play around the cropping in.
 This can be done when you are taking the photo by moving yourself closer or by zooming.
 Or by editing afterwards.
 One thing to keep in mind, zooming and cropping afterwards will reduce the image quality.
 I have popped an example above of the kitchen - see the difference when we are cropped in closer to mama and her babes?
 (I also used the flowers to sneakily hide the toys!)